 Introduction

-Managing your bankroll properly is key in poker.
+Managing your bankroll correctly is key in poker.
 The objective is to reach a point where you can play with your winnings, not your initial cash.
 Since poker has lots of ups and downs, you need a decent bankroll to handle the swings.
 With good bankroll management, you can enjoy poker without worrying about losing.

 What is Poker Bankroll Management?